Head for Points

 Head for Points is a British travel website covering discussion of airline frequent-flyer programs and hotel loyalty programs in the UK.
-It has been referenced by National Geographic, CNN and the BBC.
-The site has a predominantly UK-based readership, and served up 2,429,000 page views to 591,000 unique visitors in August 2022.
+It has been referenced by National Geographic, CNN, and the BBC.
+The site has a predominantly UK-based readership, and served up 3.2 million page views to 732,000 unique users in October 2024.

 The website typically publishes three new articles per day, with about half of the posts focussed on British Airways and Avios points.